NessieCircuits/Riotee_SDK/README.md

  - UART driver
  - Driver for MAX20361 boost converter
  - ADC driver
- - Stella wireless protocol for bidirectional communication with a basestation
+ - *Stella* wireless protocol for bidirectional communication with a basestation

 ## Usage

-There are three ways how you can use this runtime.
+There are two ways how you can use this SDK.

 - Use our Arduino package to conveniently program your Riotee hardware.
-The Arduino IDE will automatically include the runtime and you develop your application as a sketch.
+You develop your application as a sketch and the Arduino IDE will automatically include the SDK
-- Write your own application code and link it against the runtime as a static library.
+- Write your own application and refer to this SDK in your Makefile
-- Copy your code into the codebase of the runtime and build everything together.

 ## Building